itwillwork/clear-render/README.md

 You can set globally, to be used in all their projects without having to install each.

 ## Usage
 Wrap the component for which you want to watch.
-And yet!
+And yet! :checkered_flag:
 ```javascript
 import clearRender from 'clear-render';